ForwardStar/VectorMaton/README.md

 # Substring-ANN
 An elegant vector database that supports hybrid queries of ANNs whose associated strings contain a queried substring.
 Each data in the vector database consists of a string and a vector.
-Each query contains a string, a vector, and an integer k to return kNNs.
-The query results will contain data that involves the queried string as a substring, and its vector is a k-nearest neighbor of the queried vector under the substring constraint.
+Each query contains a string, a vector, and an integer k to return approximated k-nearest neighbors.
+The query results will contain data that involves the queried string as a substring, and its vector is an approximated k-nearest neighbor of the queried vector under the substring constraint.
+In this project, we use Euclidean distance as the measure of closeness, but it can be simply extended to support other metrics.

-Example:
+Example scenario:
 - In bioinformatics, each protein can be represented by (𝑠,𝑣), where 𝑠 is its amino acid sequence (e.g., Leu-Ser-Met) and 𝑣 is its 2D or 3D structural embedding (e.g., AlphaFold embeddings);

-- Query: searching the most similar protein structure containing a specific motif (i.e., a substring of amino acid sequence).
+- Query: searching the k-most similar protein structures containing a specific motif (i.e., a substring of amino acid sequence).

+Example query:
+- There are 4 (𝑠,𝑣) pairs in the vector database: ("ATP synthase subunit beta", [0, 1, 2]), ("ATP-dependent helicase", [3, 4, 5]), ("DNA polymerase III", [6, 7, 8]), ("Lactate dehydrogenase", [9, 10, 11])
+- Query 1: k=2, v=[5, 6, 7], s=""
+- Result 1: ("ATP-dependent helicase", [3, 4, 5]), ("DNA polymerase III", [6, 7, 8])
+- To be more specific, this returns the 2-NNs of vector v with an empty substring constraint, which is equalalent to the classic ANN search;
+- Query 2: k=2, v=[5, 6, 7], s="ATP"
+- Result 2: ("ATP synthase subunit beta", [0, 1, 2]), ("ATP-dependent helicase", [3, 4, 5])
+- This gives a substring constraint "ATP"; therefore, only data containing "ATP" as a substring will be considered.

 # Compile and run
 We developed and tested this vector database under ``GCC 10.5.0`` with ``O3`` optimization.
 To compile the codes, simply run: